Gothic Architecture c. 1200 to c. 1600

 Early Medieval Gothic Architecture

-This was during the early English Gothic Style, also referred to as Lancet Gothic, between the 12th and 13th century.
-During this period, frescos, sculptures, manuscript illumination, panel paintings and stained glass paintings were the chief art forms, portraying both secular and Christian essence.
+This was during the early English Gothic style, also referred to as Lancet Gothic, between the 12th and 13th centuries.
+During this period, frescos, sculptures, manuscript illumination, panel paintings, and stained glass paintings were the chief art forms, portraying both secular and Christian essence.

 Frescos were the main medium for representing religious views, particularly in Southern Europe.
-However, some of the frescos portrayed the plutocratic society, like the princes and kings.
-Tapestries, Metalwork and embroidered vestments were also used for religious depictions in this era.
+However, some of the frescos portrayed a plutocratic society, like the princes and kings.
+Tapestries, Metalwork, and embroidered vestments were also used for religious depictions in this era.

-Christianity was evolving during the early Gothic period ; as a result, it was embarking on a new chapter in history.
-This change was significant in the early Gothic art though outstanding Gothic churches constructed all over Europe.
+Christianity was evolving during the early Gothic period, as a result, it was embarking on a new chapter in history.
+This change was significant in the early Gothic art though outstanding Gothic churches were constructed all over Europe.

 1140 became the onset of early Gothic architecture on the walls of the “Basilica of St. Denis,” in Paris, France, followed by the “Chartres Cathedral” of Paris in 1145.
 Other famous cathedrals were the ones across Northern France in “Amiens” and “Reims.”